plausible/docs/docs/top-pages.md

 If your website is a single-page application with `pushState` routing, Plausible Analytics will track page views automatically with no extra work.
 If you're using a frontend framework that uses the URL hash for routing, we also have a special [hash-based script](hash-based-routing.md).

 :::note
 Would you like to aggregate your visitors per path to get a breakdown of visits to a specific section of your site such as your blog posts?
-You can do that using [our pageview goals](pageview-goals.md).
+You can do that using [our pageview goals](pageview-goals.md) or by [filtering the dashboard](filters-segments.md).
 :::